Male Fertility and Cancer Treatment

 Author: Christina Bach, MBE, LCSW, OSW-C

-This article is useful for people who were born with a penis and testicles.
+This article is useful for people who were born with a prostate, penis, and testicles.

-Being able to father a child is male fertility.
-If you are infertile, you cannot father a child.
-Cancer and its treatment can affect your ability to father a child.
+Male fertility is when you are able to get someone pregnant.
+If you are infertile, you cannot get someone pregnant.
+Cancer and its treatment can affect your ability to get someone pregnant.

-• A man needs to make healthy sperm to father a child.
-Sperm grows and matures in the seminiferous tubules, which are in the testicles.
-A man has two testicles, located in the scrotum.
-Semen is the fluid that sperm live in.
-Sperm is always being made.
+• Damage to sperm or germ cells: You need to make healthy sperm to have a child.
+Sperm grow and mature in the seminiferous tubules in the testicles.
+You have two testicles, located in the scrotum.
+Semen is the fluid in which sperm live.
+Sperm are always being made.
 This makes them a target for chemotherapy damage.
-Before puberty, sperm isn't made.
+Before puberty, sperm aren't made.
 Germ cells (where sperm cells come from) are there and reproducing, making them a target of chemotherapy as well.
 Germ cells and sperm can also be harmed by radiation, even in low doses.
 Having azoospermia (no sperm in the semen) due to damage to the germ cells does not affect sexual function but will affect fertility.

-• Another group of cells in the testes are the Leydig cells.
-These cells make the male sex hormone testosterone.
-Leydig cells can be harmed by radiation but are not as sensitive to it as sperm and germ cells.
+• Damage to Leydig cells: Another group of cells in the testes is the Leydig cells.
+These cells make the sex hormone testosterone.
+Leydig cells can be harmed by radiation, but are not as sensitive to it as sperm and germ cells.
 Leydig cells are not often harmed by chemotherapy.

-• The pituitary gland, found in the brain, makes hormones (LH and FSH).
+• Damage to the pituitary gland: Your pituitary gland is in your brain and makes hormones (LH and FSH).
 These help the testes make sperm and testosterone.
 Radiation therapy to the brain can damage the pituitary gland, affecting sperm and testosterone production.

-• Cancer itself can cause men to have poor sperm quality.
-It is not uncommon for men with Hodgkin's disease or testicular cancer to have low sperm counts (oligospermia) at the time of diagnosis.
-Advances in fertility preservation (see Fertility Preservation for Men) have allowed men to father children after diagnosis and treatment.
+• Cancer itself can cause poor sperm quality.
+It is not uncommon for people with Hodgkin's disease or testicular cancer to have low sperm counts (oligospermia) at the time of diagnosis.
+Advances in fertility preservation (see Male Fertility Preservation) help to get someone pregnant after diagnosis and treatment.

 Chemotherapy and Fertility